jpaulm/gofbp/README.md

 This repo holds the beginning of an FBP implementation in Go

 *Warning!
-As of 30 Sept., 2021, occasional spurious deadlocks - will be working on this later today!*
+As of 30 Sept., 2021, this release is a bit buggy - please do not use for now!*

 Features include: